N=2 superconformal nets: Introduction

 \section{Introduction}

 Quantum Field Theory (QFT) describes a quantum system with infinitely many degrees of freedom and, from a geometrical viewpoint, can be regarded as an infinite-dimensional noncommutative manifold.
 It thus becomes a natural place for merging the classical infinite-dimensional calculus with the noncommutative quantum calculus.
-As explained in \cite{L(QFT index)}, a QFT index theorem should manifest itself in this setting and Noncommutative Geometry should provide a natural framework.
+As explained in \cite{L(QFT index)}, a QFT index theorem should manifest itself in this setting and noncommutative geometry should provide a natural framework.

 Within this program, localized representations with finite Jones index should play a role analogous to the one of elliptic operators in the classical framework.
-One example of this structure was suggested in the black hole entropy context, the Hamiltonian was regarded in analogy with the (infinite dimensional promotion of the) Laplacian and spectral analysis coefficients were indeed identified with index invariants for the net and its representations \cite{KLbh}.
-According to Connes \cite{Co1}, the notion of spectral triple abstracts and generalizes to the noncommutative context the notion of Dirac operator on a spin manifold and this naturally leads to exploring the supersymmetric context where the supercharge operator plays the role of the Dirac operator.
+One example of this structure was suggested in the black hole entropy context, the Hamiltonian was regarded in analogy with the (infinite dimensional promotion of the) Laplacian, and spectral analysis coefficients were indeed identified with index invariants for the net and its representations \cite{KLbh}.
+According to Connes \cite{Co1}, the notion of spectral triple abstracts and generalizes the notion of Dirac operator on a spin manifold to the noncommutative context and this naturally leads to exploring the supersymmetric context where the supercharge operator plays the role of the Dirac operator.

 A particularly interesting context where to look for this setting is provided by chiral Conformal Field Theory in two spacetime dimensions (CFT), a building block for general 2D CFT.
 There are several reasons why CFT is suitable for our purposes.
 On the one hand, the Operator Algebraic approach to QFT has been particularly successful within the CFT frame leading to a deep, model independent description and understanding of the underlying structure.
-On the other hand, there are different, geometrically based approaches to CFT suggesting a Noncommutative Geometric interpretation ought to exist, and in which fields represent the noncommutative variables, see \eg \cite{FroGad}.
-Since the root of Connes' Noncommutative Geometry is Operator Algebraic, one is naturally led to explore its appearance within local conformal nets of von Neumann algebras.
-In particular, this approach connects Subfactor Theory and Noncommutative Geometry.
+On the other hand, there are different, geometrically based approaches to CFT suggesting a noncommutative geometric interpretation ought to exist, and in which fields represent the noncommutative variables, see \eg \cite{FroGad}.
+Since the root of Connes' noncommutative geometry is operator algebraic, one is naturally led to explore its appearance within local conformal nets of von Neumann algebras.
+In particular, this approach connects subfactor theory and noncommutative geometry.